sebalaini/teamtreehouse.com-techdegree/README.md

-# teamtreehouse.com-techdegree
+# teamtreehouse.com Techdegree

-teamtreehouse.com Techdegree Collection
+Collection of the 12 projects made during the Techdegree I took in 2016 at teamtreehouse.com